 Process Accountable Officers Government Ministers Parliament Carryover Discuss carryover requests with DTF before any correspondence on the request is prepared.
 The Treasurer assesses carryover requests and determines which to approve.
-Ensure requests for carryover are accompanied with proposed adjustments to output and financial performance targets.
-MR: 4.9.1 i MR: 4.9.1
+Ensure requests for carryover are accompanied with proposed adjustments to output and financial performance targets. () MR: 4.9.1